AgentLoneStar007/SWIFTY/README.md

 The website for LoneStar Gaming's streams, which allows for store redemptions, soundboard usage, and more (in the future)!

-This website is made in Python and uses FastAPI under the hood.
+This website is made in Python and uses a Flask webserver under the hood.
 If you want to fork this repository and make something similar, feel free to!
 This project is licensed under the MIT open-source license, so go crazy.

 ## Getting Started: